information-sharing-networks/signalsd/README.md

 The service starts on [http://localhost:8080](http://localhost:8080) by default.

-The API documentation is hosted as part of the service or you can refer to the [latest released docs](https://signals.btddemo.org/docs)
+The API documentation is hosted as part of the service or you can refer to the [docs](https://signals.btddemo.org/docs) for the current release.

 ### Development Tools